220509-web-dev/FoundationProject-Josiah/Project 2/README.md

 ### Functional Requirements

 - Functional: Users can register for an account with the system
-- Functional: Users can create new decks
+- Functional: Users can login to their account
+- Functional: Admin can delete users
 - Functional: Users can view all notecards in the system
+- Functional: Users can create new notecards
-- Functional: Users can create their own notecards
+- Functional: Users can create their own decks
 - Functional: Users can add any notecard to decks they own
 - Functional: Users can view all decks alongside the deck owner
 - Functional: Users can select a deck and get flashcard functionality
-- Functional: Users can select an option to stop seeing a card
-- Functional: Users can rate cards on a sliding scale from 0 to 10 inclusive
+- Functional: Users can set their profile picture
-- Functional: The probability of a user seeing a card they rated is a function of their ratings of it

 ### Non-Functional Requirements